savila/HALOGEN/examples/README.md

 Running standalone 2LPT
 -----------------------
 HALOGEN includes a fully-working standalone 2LPT executable.
 This is included to be self-contained.
+To compile the standalone 2LPT type ``make 2LPT``.

 An example input file for the ``2LPT`` executable is located in the ``ONLY_2LPT`` directory.
 To run it, use